Certification & Payment

-The following Healthcare Common Procedure Coding System (HCPCS) should be used to bill Medi-Cal based on the results of the screening:
+The following Healthcare Common Procedure Coding System (HCPCS) should be used to bill Medi-Cal based on ACE screening results:

-- Screening performed – positive result indicates patient at high risk for toxic stress; education and interventions (as necessary) provided
+- Screening performed – result indicates patient is at high risk for toxic stress; education and interventions (as necessary) provided*

 - Providers must bill this HCPCS code when the patient’s ACE score is 4 or greater (high risk)